-Biodiversity, Systematics, and Biogeography (BioGeoSys) lab
+Biodiversity, Systematics, and Biogeography (BioGeoSys) Lab

 Our lab group works towards understanding the many fine-scale biological processes associated with the formation and maintenance of biodiversity.
 The main areas of our research are Systematics, Biogeography/Phylogeography and Ecology.